kemonomachi/experhash/README.md

 [dHash](http://www.hackerfactor.com/blog/index.php?/archives/529-Kind-of-Like-That.html)
 by dr. Neal Krawitz and [David Oftedal](http://01101001.net/programming.php) tracks gradients instead.
-In this variant, images are resized to 8x8 pixels and each row wraps around to the next, with the last row wrapping around to the first.
 Hash bits are set in order from left to right (most significant to least significant).

 ddHash is a double dHash, one row-wise and one column-wise.
+The current version resizes to 8x8 with wrap-around, but this will be changed to the "canonical" 9x9 version soon.

 All hash functions return `{:ok, hash}` on success, where hash is a binary.
 For aHash and dHash, the hash is 64 bits (8 bytes), for ddHash it is 128 bits